Last updated: 21 October 2020 at 10.10pm

-Coming into contact with an infected person is the main risk when you are out shopping.
+Coming into contact with someone infected with COVID-19 (coronavirus) is the main risk when you are out shopping.

 When shopping you should:

 - wear a face covering - this is the law in shops and shopping centres

 - follow good hygiene practices